-West Papuans stage pro-independence rally in Indonesia
+West Papuans demand independence at Indonesia rally

 - Meet Knickers, the giant cow that is neither a cow nor a giant

+“You may rally to voice your aspiration, but don’t bring the separatist issue,” said a speaker from the rival group.
+“Papua is a part of Indonesia forever, and we are willing to die to defend the unitary state of Indonesia.”

+Members of the two camps pushed each other, but several hundred anti-riot police prevented the two groups from clashing, said East Java police spokesman Frans Barung Mangera.

 The protest ended after about two hours.
+No one was detained by police, Mangera said.

+The Free Papua Movement, a separatist group in Indonesia’s restive Papua province, declared independence from Dutch rule on Dec.
+1, 1961.
+That was rejected by the Dutch and later by Indonesia.

+Papua, a former Dutch colony in the western part of New Guinea, was incorporated into Indonesia in 1969 after a U.N.-sponsored ballot that was seen as a sham by many.
+A small, poorly armed separatist group has been battling for independence since then.